Reconstruction in one dimension from unlabeled Euclidean lengths: Graph theoretic preliminaries

 An \defn{oriented graph} $G^\sigma$ is a directed graph obtained from an undirected graph $G$ and an orientation $\sigma$ of $G$ by replacing each undirected edge $\{i,j\}$ of $G$ with $\sigma(\{i,j\})$. \end{definition}

-We are usually interested in a pair $(G,\p)$ where $G$ has $n$ vertices and $\p$ is a configuration of $n$ points $(\p_1, \ldots, \p_n)$ on the line.
-Such a pair has a natural ordering of $G$ associated with it:
+We are usually interested in a pair $(G,\p)$ where $G$ has $n$ vertices and $\p$ is a configuration of $n$ points $(p_1, \ldots, p_n)$ on the line.
+Such a pair has a natural orientation of $G$ associated with it.

 \begin{definition} Let $(G,\p)$ denote a graph with $n$ vertices and $\p$ a configuration of $n$ points.
 Define the \defn{configuration orientation} $\sigma_\p$ by